Eastern Antioquia Real Estate 2026: Airport Corridor Guide

 Rental Yields and Income Models in Eastern Antioquia

-The eastern corridor offers multiple income models.
-The highest yields come from airport proximity and business traveler demand.
-Furnished Rionegro apartments near the airport command $70-120/night on Airbnb.
-Long-term rentals average $700-1,000/month for standard apartments, with gross yields of 6-10%.
-El Retiro luxury properties with agrotourism positioning generate 10-15% gross yields.
-The key is matching property type to target market: business travelers want central location near airport; remote workers prefer affordable mountain towns; wealthy Colombian families seek private estates in El Retiro.
+The eastern corridor offers multiple income models, each suited to different investor profiles and capital levels.
+The highest yields come from airport proximity and business traveler demand — a market segment that grows mechanically with passenger volume.
+Furnished Rionegro apartments near the airport command $70-120/night on Airbnb, with average stays of 3.2 nights for business travelers and 5.8 nights for leisure guests.
+Long-term rentals average $700-1,000/month for standard apartments, with gross yields of 6-10% and near-zero vacancy in airport-adjacent neighborhoods.
+El Retiro luxury properties with agrotourism positioning generate 10-15% gross yields, though management complexity is higher and seasonal variance is more pronounced.
+Medical tourism rentals in the Rionegro-La Ceja corridor are an emerging segment generating $100-150/night with 70-80% occupancy tied to patient recovery schedules.
+The key is matching property type to target market: business travelers want central location near airport; remote workers prefer affordable mountain towns; wealthy Colombian families seek private estates in El Retiro; medical tourists need furnished, accessible apartments within 15 minutes of specialty hospitals.
 Gross yields range from 5-15% depending on property type, location, and management quality.
-After property management (12-15%), maintenance (5%), and taxes (8%), net yields are 4-8%.
+After property management (12-15%), maintenance (5%), and taxes (8%), net yields are 4-8%, with Rionegro airport-adjacent properties consistently delivering the highest risk-adjusted returns.

 Yield Optimization